a-cli/hey-yoo-utils/README.md

 # a-cli-utils

-A JavaScript utility library for wu-cli project.
+A JavaScript utility library for a-cli project.

 ## Installation